 In a lot of ways, the spoils system makes sense.
 Once elected, political leaders need subordinates around them who are loyal and will keep the leader’s best interest in mind.

-With a campaign just ended, campaign staffers need employment.
+When campaigns end, staffers need jobs.
 Conveniently, the leader-elect has jobs to fill.

-Hard-working campaign staffers can slide into junior-level positions; campaign managers and strategists can be slotted into upper-level positions, and political allies can be given plum jobs as repayment for their public endorsements and behind-the-scenes work securing support from big money donors.
+Hard-working campaign staffers can slide into junior-level positions, while campaign managers and strategists can be slotted into upper-level positions.
+Political allies, meanwhile, can be given plum jobs as repayment for their public endorsements and behind-the-scenes work securing support from big-money donors.

-How Does the Spoils System Work?
+How the Spoils System Works

 While the spoils system has been prevalent in the federal government, it is also at play in state and local governments as well.
 Here are some examples of the spoils system at work:

-- In the previous administration, after serving as the Barack Obama campaign’s chief strategist, David Axelrod took a job in the White House as Senior Advisor to the President which he held from January 2009 to January 2011.
-He left the White House to take a job with Obama’s re-election campaign.
+- In the previous administration, after serving as the Barack Obama campaign’s chief strategist, David Axelrod took a job in the White House as a senior advisor to the president, a post he held from January 2009 to January 2011.
+Axelrod left the White House to take a job with Obama’s re-election campaign.

-The spoils system isn’t limited to presidential politics.
+- The spoils system isn’t limited to presidential politics.
 Say a citizen is elected as mayor of a large US city.
-Under the strong mayor form of government, the mayor typically appoints one or more deputy mayors to help run the day-to-day operations of the city while the mayor handles external affairs.
+Under the strong-mayor form of government, the mayor typically appoints one or more deputy mayors to help run the day-to-day operations of the city while the mayor handles external affairs.
 The mayor must also appoint department heads.
 There are plenty of jobs available for the mayor to implement the spoils system.
 Campaign staffers and relatives of donors may be in line for jobs.